Where is it from?

 Beware false Eurycomanone content claims.

-Take the below screenshot from an email I recieved Tonvara for example…
+Take the below screenshot from an email I recieved from Tonvara for example…

 If no CoA with an or independant lab name is given on the sellers site, AVOID!